 - The baby has trouble falling asleep or does not sleep even after head banging.

-- The head banging happens a lot throughout the day.
+- Head banging happens a lot throughout the day.

-- The head banging is accompanied by excessive crying, tantrums, or developmental delays.
+- The head banging is accompanied by excessive crying, tantrums, dysphagia, muscle stiffness, and poor head or neck control.

-- The head banging continues even after an injury.
+- The head banging continues even after an injury, and causes vomiting or seizures.

 - The baby seems to have trouble maintaining body balance and coordinating the body movements.